jju/stubbl/o2-history.md

 The idea that Gryj's monitoring regimen could help players who'd been through the CBL development ranks was a tenacious one in her mind at least.
 It had to be as it sustained her for nearly 40 years.

 > need stories of how this got applied in the pre-BRL days.
 > hardship? grinding poverty? general bullshit in the intervening times?
-Maybe this is where Sacksburg, though it had been a good hardworking region starts to get shat upon. we put in our parallel to the titanic sinking and how it bollocks up the development of teams even as the population is exploding and densifying. really we're talking about a slumworld but one with very sharp-eyed undernourished people
+Maybe this is where Stacksburg, though it had been a good hardworking region starts to get shat upon. we put in our parallel to the titanic sinking and how it bollocks up the development of teams even as the population is exploding and densifying. really we're talking about a slumworld but one with very sharp-eyed undernourished people

 The first season of the Bottom Rung League had 8 teams.
 The population of the Stacks around that time was in the low 8 digits, massively overshadowed by the world above, but there was talent.
 Gryj couldn't get everywhere and amassed a coterie of other coaches and scouts who bought into the techniques of evaluation.